-WHEN SHOULD I APPLY?
-New students should submit the FAFSA and the CSS Profile application by March 13th (or within 2 weeks after acceptance, whichever is later).
-The deadline for returning students is March 31st.
+New students should submit the FAFSA and the CSS Profile application by March 10th (or within 2 weeks after acceptance, whichever is later).

+The deadline for returning students is March 31st for all forms except the 2024 tax forms, which are due no later than April 15th.
 No awards will be made to continuing students whose application materials are not complete.
-PPLICATION MATERIALS - Please keep copies of completed materials.